Kaltsoon/data-management-and-databases/slidev/03-introduction-to-sql.md

 ## Introduction to SQL

 - The learning objectives for this week are:
-  - Knowing how to use a **SQL Server Management Studio** to perform database operations
+  - Knowing how to use **SQL Server Management Studio** to connect to the SQL Server RDBMS
+  - Knowing how to use SQL Server Management Studio to execute database queries
   - Knowing how to to create database tables using SQL
   - Knowing how to to insert data into a table using SQL
   - Knowing how to to retrieve data from the database using SQL